reahl/reahl/reahl-doc/doc/component/introduction.rst

   schemas and performing migrations as well as dealing with things like internationalisation and configuration.

 `reahl-workstation`
-  When using `the Reahl development Docker image <../devmanual/devenv.rst>` `reahl-workstation` is installed on the host machine to provide commands to help share GUI windows of terminal access via `Ngrok <https://ngrok.com>`_ or `Xpra <https://xpra.org>`_.
+  When using :doc:`the Reahl development Docker image <../devmanual/devenv>` install `reahl-workstation` on your host machine to provide commands to share terminal access via `Ngrok <https://ngrok.com>`_ or GUI windows with `Xpra <https://xpra.org>`_.

 `reahl-webdev`
-  Helpful commands when using web development using the Reahl web framework (`reahl-web`).
+  Helpful commands when doing web development using the Reahl web framework (`reahl-web`).

 `reahl-doc`
   Commands for working with examples included in the overall Reahl documentation.